alecsavvy/ddex-go/README.md

 make test
 ```

-This will automatically download DDEX sample files and run comprehensive unmarshaling tests.
+This runs comprehensive unmarshaling tests for all supported DDEX message types.

 **Note on Test Data:**
 - **ERN test files** are official DDEX sample files downloaded directly from the DDEX consortium